csmithersslc/SeeStars/README.md

 # Functional space travel with Elixir

 **This is a study in Elixir to do rocketry calculations.
 To see where the physics for rocketry calculations come from, please view https://en.wikipedia.org/wiki/Escape_velocity.
-You can see the orbital calculations information here: http://www.pas.rochester.edu/~blackman/ast104/newtongrav.html**
+You can see the orbital calculations information here: http://www.pas.rochester.edu/~blackman/ast104/newtongrav.html.
+This is a work in progress, so it will be updated as I learn more on Elixir and what it is capable of.**

 ## Installation